Maihar district

 Maihar district (/hi/) is one of the 55 districts in Madhya Pradesh, India.
 Maihar city is the administrative headquarter of the Maihar district.
-Maihar district was formed on 5 October 2023 by the then Chief Minister of MP Mr. Shivraj Singh Chouhan.
+The district was carved out from the existing Satna district on 5 October 2023 and was announced by then Chief Minister Shivraj Singh Chouhan.

 Maihar District has three tehsils: Maihar, Amarpatan and Ramnagar.
 This district is famous for its cement factories and Ma Sharda Devi Mandir.

 History

 Maihar State was a princely state in India during the British Raj, located in what is today Madhya Pradesh, central India.

 The state had an area of 407 sqmi, and a population of 63,702 in 1901.
 The state, which was watered by the Tons River, consists mainly of alluvial soil covering sandstone, and is fertile except in the hilly district of the south.
 A large area was under forest, the produce of which provided a small export trade.

 Geographics

 Maihar District belongs to Rewa Division.
 It is the sixth district of Rewa Division.
 It shares its boundaries with Rewa, Katni, Shahdol, Sidhi, Satna, Umaria and Panna districts.
 It Has a Total geographical area of 2722.79 sq km, Tamsa River(Tons) is a major river of the district.

+Maihar, Amarpatan, Ramnagar, Amdara and Badera is Major town of the district.